jwatte/C4EngineExamples/Readme.md

 # C4Engine engine worked examples
+This is a collection of basic examples for C4Engine (https://c4engine.com/).
+The examples are replacing the default Visual Studio solution with a CMake based build system.

-# Why a CMake template
+## Why a CMake template
-The reasons that motivated developing a CMake template are (a) Enabling code sharing in a way that makes compilation and execution of user applications an easy task; This is currently not easy with the C4 Engine because one needs to respect its license and the introduction of other source code involves many manual steps (b) Automate a number of bulding tasks, (c) Enable easier team-working by disengaging certain parts of the engine.
+Besides CMake being the build tool I am mostly familiar with, there are some additional reasons that motivated developing a CMake based toolchain.
+These are: (a) Enabling code sharing in a way that makes compilation and execution of user applications an easy task; This is currently not easy with the C4 Engine because one needs to respect its license and the introduction of other source code involves many manual steps (b) Automate a number of bulding tasks, (c) Enable easier team-working by disengaging certain parts of the engine, and (d) CMake appears to becoming the defacto C++ build tool: it is supported by most IDEs, and is very popular within the C++ user community.

 ## C4Engine CMake template
 The C4Engine engine CMake template offers a number of features that ease the development of applications, particularly for people used to working with CMake.
 The template: